oven-sh/bun/docs/bundler/loaders.md

 import db from "./my.db" with {type: "sqlite", embed: "true"};
 ```

-When using a [standalone executable](/docs/bundler/executables), the database is embedded into the single-file executable by default.
+When using a [standalone executable](/docs/bundler/executables), the database is embedded into the single-file executable.

 Otherwise, the database to embed is copied into the `outdir` with a hashed filename.